misskey-dev/misskey-hub-next/content/ns.md

 - compact IRI: `misskey:_misskey_license`
 - canonical IRI: `https://misskey-hub.net/ns#_misskey_license`

-This value is used to express licenses for `Emoji` objects.
+This property is used to express licenses about each `Emoji` objects.
-This value may not exist because either:
+This property may not exist due to following reasons:

 - The source server do not follow this extension, or
 - The source server uses old Misskey version

-This value has following known properties:
+This property has the following known properties:

 - `freeText`: The value is either string or null.
 This field MUST present.
-Describes how usage is permitted from its author in non-machine-friendly free text.
 Implies Sender did not set explicit license if the value is null.
+  This SHOULD NOT be empty string because it is nonsense; Proper way to declare that the Emoji object has not set explicit license is setting null on this property.
+  Describes how usage is permitted from its author in non-machine-friendly free-form text.
-The language of content is not specified, so Receivers SHOULD NOT assume it's written in some specific language.
+  The language, format, wording, or containing information in the value is not specified; Receivers SHOULD NOT assume it's written in some specific manner.

-Senders SHOULD NOT set properties in other way that differs in above description except in the case of keeping backwards compatibility.
+Source servers SHOULD NOT set properties in other way that differs in above description except in the case of keeping backwards compatibility.

-Senders SHOULD NOT set unknown properties except in the case of keeping backwards compatibility, because more property may be added in the future.
+Source servers SHOULD NOT set unknown properties except in the case of keeping backwards compatibility, because more property may be added in the future.

-Receivers SHOULD ignore unknown properties.
+Recipient servers SHOULD ignore unknown properties.